mberriman/BSP2024/manuals/part1/part1.md

 ---
 ## Genes and Genomes  <a name="genes_and_genomes"></a>

-Throughout this course, we assume that you're familiar with genes and genomes.
+Throughout this course, we'll assume that you're familiar with genes and genomes.

 ### Genes: the basics  <a name="basics_genes"></a>

 A **gene** is a unit of the genome, a DNA sequence, that is transcribed into an RNA molecule, or a transcript.
-A gene's transcript may go on to be translated into a protein (in that case it is an mRNA), or it may have a role as a non-coding RNA.
-Examples of the latter include ribosomal RNAs (rRNA), transfer RNAs (tRNA) and microRNAs (miRNA).
+A gene's transcript may go on to be translated into a protein (in that case it is an mRNA), or it may have a role as a non-coding RNA, such as a ribosomal RNA (rRNA), transfer RNAs (tRNA), microRNA (miRNA), or long non-coding RNA (lncRNA).

 In eukaryotes, most protein-coding genes comprise alternating **exons** and **introns** (some genes have a single exon), flanked by **untranslated regions** (UTRs).
 The exons constitute the parts of the gene that are translated into a polypeptide.
 Introns are transcribed but soon after excised and the final mature mRNA is formed by a 5’UTR, joined exons and a 3’UTR.
 A CAP and poly-A tail are added to the 5’ and 3’ ends respectively.
 These structures are essential to guarantee the molecular stability and downstream processing of the mRNAs.